balsollier-lisa/Parametric-estimation-of-the-BDMM-process/README.md

 - `Data_analysis.py` is the main Python script for analyzing the real data provided in the `Data` folder, following the methodology presented in Section 4.2 of the article.

-- `Simulations.py` is the main Python script for simulating a synthetic trajectory, as those provided in the  `Synthetic_data` folder.
+- `Simulations.py` is the main Python script for simulating a BDMM process, as the realisations provided in the  `Synthetic_data` folder.